Big Thief

-Big Thief is an American indie rock band with folk roots based in Brooklyn, New York.
-Its members are Adrianne Lenker (guitar, vocals), Buck Meek (guitar, backing vocals), Max Oleartchik (bass), and James Krivchenia (drums).
+Big Thief is an American indie folk band formed in Brooklyn, New York, in 2015.
+The line-up comprises Adrianne Lenker (vocals, guitar), Buck Meek (guitar) and James Krivchenia (drums).
+During live performances, the band is joined by bass guitarist Joshua Crumbly.

-The band's debut album, Masterpiece, was released on Saddle Creek Records in 2016.
+Big Thief's debut album, Masterpiece, was released on Saddle Creek Records in 2016.
 Their second studio album, Capacity, was released in 2017.
 In 2019, the band signed to 4AD and released two studio albums: U.F.O.F. in May 2019 and Two Hands in October 2019.
 Both albums received critical acclaim; U.F.O.F. was nominated for Best Alternative Music Album at the 62nd Annual Grammy Awards, and the song "Not", was nominated for Best Rock Song and Best Rock Performance at the 63rd Annual Grammy Awards.

 The band's fifth studio album, Dragon New Warm Mountain I Believe in You, was released in February 2022.
 A double album, it reached the top ten in the Netherlands and was also nominated for Best Alternative Music Album at the 2023 Grammys, while its second single "Certainty" was nominated for Best Alternative Music Performance.
+After nine years within the band, founding bass guitarist Max Oleartchik departed in June 2024, with the band citing "interpersonal reasons" for the departure.

+In September 2025, the band released its first album as a trio, Double Infinity, which was recorded with the participation of several session musicians.
+Following the album's release, the band added Joshua Crumbly to their live line-up.